Architects Website Design – advice for an architecture practice

 5. To avoid losing work from existing clients who Google your name and finds someone else, who fits the bill.

-Your website is more than a basic tool, so do research what to buy.
+Your practice website is more than a basic tool, so do research what to buy.
 You have to learn how to use it to good effect or have someone competent do it for you or with you, by outsourcing some of the work, so add that resource to your plan.
-There are various options and each one comes with challenges and opportunities, costs and returns on investment.
+There are various options and each one comes with challenges and opportunities, costs and returns on any website investment.
 And your web presence is a lot more than just your website.

 Have a complimentary 30 minute consultation about Architects Website Design with us, no obligation, just to see what you need for your particular practice.
 Meantime, below we include 10 guidelines, 10 questions, 10 tips and some general advice, to help you get it right first time, to save a lot of your valuable time.